Raccoons in Bristol TN

 Raccoons prefer wooded areas near water and natural habitats, sleeping in abandoned burrows, and the crooks of trees.
 In urban settings, raccoons will make their homes in empty crawl spaces, underneath porches, and within attics.
 Raccoons roam around rural or urban areas, finding food where they can and scouting new locations.
 They will eat almost anything, including insects, fruit, vegetables, and small animals, if necessary.
 Raccoons are nocturnal and notorious for raiding garbage cans during overnight hours.
 Raccoons are attracted to gardens or homes because they offer a food resource and potential den sites.

-Raccoon Behaviors, Threats or Dangers
+Raccoon Behaviors, Threats, or Dangers

 While not all raccoons have rabies, raccoons, in general, are major hosts of rabies in the U.S., especially in the eastern part of the country where their populations are increasing.
 Pets should be properly vaccinated to mitigate this threat.
 Raccoons will kill poultry, destroy bird nests, and damage gardens or crops.
 They can destroy a home’s insulation, wood, shingles, electrical wiring, and walls as they try to create dens.
 Droppings, urine stains, or built-up materials from creating a nest are other signs of raccoon activity.
-If you are having an issue with raccoons, it is best to consult a professional nuisance wildlife control company.
+If you are having an issue with raccoons, it is best to consult a professional wildlife control company for removal.